GEOM: Energy-annotated molecular conformations for property prediction and molecular generation: Methods

 An efficient balance between speed and accuracy is offered by the newly developed CREST software \cite{CREST}.
-This program uses semi-empirical tight-binding density functional theory (GFN2-xTB) for energy calculation.
+This program uses semi-empirical tight-binding DFT to calculate the energy.
 The predicted energies are significantly more accurate than classical force fields, accounting for electronic effects, rare functional groups, and bond-breaking/formation of labile bonds, but are computationally less demanding than full DFT.
 Moreover, the search algorithm is based on MTD, a well-established thermodynamic sampling approach that can efficiently explore the low-energy search space.
 Finally, the CREST software identifies and groups rotamers, conformers that are identical except for atom re-indexing.
-It then assigns each conformer a probability through $p_i = d_i \ \mathrm{exp}(-E_i / k_\mathrm{B} T) / \sum_j d_j \mathrm{exp}(-E_j / k_\mathrm{B} T) $.
+It then assigns each conformer a probability through

 Here $p_i$ is the statistical weight of the $i^{\mathrm{th}}$ conformer, $d_i$ is its degeneracy (i.e., how many chemically and permutationally equivalent rotamers correspond to the same conformer), $E_i$ is its energy, $k_{\mathrm{B}} $ is the Boltzmann constant, $T$ is the temperature, and the sum is over all conformers.
-The accurate identification of probabilities is unique to CREST.
-Methods with low-cost force fields are not accurate enough to assign energies, and degeneracies cannot be accounted for without identifying rotamers.
+Equation (\ref{eq:p_crest}) is an approximation to the true probability, $p_i \propto \mathrm{exp}(-G_i/ k_\mathrm{B} T)$, where $G$ is the free energy [Eqs. (\ref{eq:p_censo})-(\ref{eq:gibbs})].
+The solvation free energy can be incorporated into $E$ with a solvent model, but the translation, rotation, and vibrational free energies are missing.
+The addition of these terms is discussed below.

 To generate conformers and rotamers, CREST takes a geometry as input and uses its flexibility to determine an MTD simulation time $t_{\mathrm{max}}$ (between 5 and 200 ps).
 The initial structure is deformed by propagating Newton's equations of motion with an NVT thermostat \cite{gc_2} from time $t=0$ to $t_{\mathrm{max}}$.
 The potential at each time step is given by the sum of the GFN2-xTB potential energy and a bias potential,